-This pragma must occur immediately following a subprogram declaration.
-It indicates that the associated function or procedure is considered obsolescent and should not be used.
-Typically this is used when an API must be modified by eventually removing or modifying existing subprograms.
-The pragma can be used at an intermediate stage when the subprogram is still present, but will be removed later.
+This pragma is used to indicate that the named entity is considered obsolescent and should not be used.
+Typically this is used when an API must be modified by eventually removing or modifying existing subprograms or other entities.
+The pragma can be used at an intermediate stage when the entity is still present, but will be removed later.

-The effect of this pragma is to output a warning message that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
-If a parameter is present, then a second warning message is given containing this text.
+The effect of this pragma is to output a warning message on a call to a program thus marked that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
+If the string parameter is present, then a second warning message is given containing this text.
+In addition, a call to such a program is considered a violation of pragma Restrictions (No\Obsolescent\Features).